-The sound range, flying up and breaking down, is traced in the Tool logo.
+The sound range, rising and falling, is traced in the Tool logo.
 Sharp variations characteristic of rock music convey the group’s direction, and elements as if forged from metal complete the impression.

 Tool: Brand overview